 Are contractors covered under workers’ comp insurance?

-No, contracted workers are not covered under workers’ compensation insurance.
+Typically, contracted workers are not covered under workers’ compensation insurance.